echoroleplay/feedback/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help EchoRP improve
-title: 'Replace me with a brief and clear title describing the bug'
+title: Replace me with a brief and clear title describing the bug
 labels: bug
 assignees: ''